What is a Nursing Vacation?

 - Make sure you do lots of skin-to-skin contact to get those hormones released.

 - If your baby is fussy about the slower milk flow, try breast compressions and give them some time.
 If your baby only drinks for a few minutes, don’t force them to drink more.

 - Always make sure that your baby is comfortable and has a clean nappy.

 - Monitor your baby.
 If your baby produces the minimum amount of dirty nappies and gains the minimum amount of weight according to age, they are receiving sufficient milk, and you don’t have to worry.

 - Play with your baby during awake time.
 This doesn’t mean you have to play actual games but instead engage in activities to promote learning and development.
-For example, show them different colored shapes and patterns or pictures of faces.
+For example, show them different colored shapes, patterns, or pictures of faces.